vulcanize/vulcanizedb/pkg/transformers/DOCUMENTATION.md

 **Wire each component up in the transformer**

-- We use a TransformerInitializer struct for each transformer so that we can inject ethRPC and postgresDB connections as well as configuration data (including the contract address, block range, etc.) into the transformer.
-The TransformerInitializer interface is defined in `pkg/transformers/shared/transformer.go`.
+- We use a [`TransformerInitializer`](./shared/transformer.go) struct for each transformer so that we can inject ethRPC and postgresDB connections as well as configuration data (including the contract address, block range, etc.) into the transformer.
 - See any of `pkg/transformers/flop_kick/transformer.go`
 - All of the transformers are then initialized in `pkg/transformers/transformers.go` with their configuration.
 - The transformers can be executed by using the `continuousLogSync` command, which can be configured to run specific transformers or all transformers.